SethFalco/red-panda-emojis/CONTRIBUTING.md

 ## License

 This section is only relevant to submissions of new assets for the repository.
-If your contribution is feedback or an emote idea, this does not apply to you.
+If your contribution is feedback or an emoji idea, this does not apply to you.

 Before contributing, please keep in mind that this repository is under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode) license.